Leading a Virtuous & Honorable Life

 — Worship without Sacrifice

 We should note that Vices in the extreme form can easily be, and/or be caused by, mental disorders.
 Sloth can be caused by severe Depression.
 Alcoholism can be partly caused by a genetic predisposition.
 Criminal minds often display heightened love of excitement and are prone to anger.
-Mental disorders are beyond the scope of the Book of G>O>D>, although we touch on the subject again in our chapter on Evil.
+Mental disorders are beyond the scope of this Book, although we touch on the subject again in our chapter on Evil.

 Mens sana in corpore sano (“a healthy mind in a healthy body”) is a famous Latin quotation derived from Satire X, by the Roman poet Juvenal.